We look at why the LEGO Queer Eye set is not just another LGBTQIA+ set and why it brought Flynn from LEGO Masters U.S. to tears.

 Not to discredit the designers that is, they actually did a pretty good job and you can read our review over HERE.

-You might be thinking that you understand, you might be 30 years old and a part of the LGBTQIA+ community and that you get it, but I assure, you don’t.
+You might be thinking that you understand.
+Might be 30 years old and a part of the LGBTQIA+ community and that you get it, but I assure, you don’t.

 This set means a lot more than you could possibly imagine.